caleb-k-security/hands-on-tier1-soc-wazuh/incident-reports/tier1_soc_incident_report.md

 ## Incident Overview

-This report documents a Tier-1 SOC investigation conducted following the detection of suspicious activity on a Windows endpoint monitored by Wazuh SIEM.
+This report documents a Tier-1 SOC investigation conducted following the detection of suspicious activity on a Windows endpoint monitored by SOAR platform.

 The incident involved abnormal PowerShell execution behavior and a registry-based persistence attempt, identified through endpoint telemetry and correlated SIEM alerts.